pcdshub/typhos/docs/source/basic_usage.rst

 4. Typhos's stylesheet (either the dark or the light variant)
 5. The built-in PyDM stylesheet

-Outside of the CLI, the stylesheets can be applied using :func:`typhos.compose_stylesheet`.
+Outside of the CLI, the stylesheets can be applied using :func:`typhos.apply_standard_stylesheets`.
 This function also handles setting the "Fusion" ``QStyle`` which helps make the interface have an operating system independent look and feel.